-We’re gearing up for the Halloween holiday getting last minute costumes, loading up on candy for trick-or-treaters, and carving our pumpkins.
-You’re likely dreading the mounds of sugar that will soon be pouring through your door by the bucketful– I know I am!
-Not to mention how much extra attention you’ll need to pay towards brushing your kid’s teeth each night before bed.
-The good news is that if you’re worried you’re not alone.
+We’re gearing up for the Halloween holiday getting last-minute costumes, loading up on candy for trick-or-treaters, and carving our pumpkins.
+You’re likely dreading the mounds of sugar that will soon be pouring through your door by the bucketful — I know I am!
+Not to mention how much extra attention you’ll need to pay towards brushing your kid’s teeth or your own for that matter each night before bed.
+The good news is if you’re worried you’re not alone.

 The Negative Effects of Sugar on the Brain

 I know that most parents’ biggest concern when it comes to sweet, sugary treats — such as Halloween candy — is typically what it will do to our children’s teeth, and rightfully so.
 But what you may not be aware of is the level of impact that sugar can have on your child’s brain or even your own for that matter.
 (Yes—we know about all those peanut butter cups you sneak from the candy stash after you’ve put the kids to bed).
 The point is, as harmless as a little bit of sugar might seem if consumed in moderation, the impact on your child’s brain health can be surprisingly great.

 Sugar comes in many forms: dextrose, fructose, lactose, maltose, glucose, etc. There are actually more than 50 different names for it, but sugar by any name is still sugar.
 I think one of the biggest questions most parents ask is, “how bad is sugar?” or “are all sugars bad for you?”
 To answer those common questions, there are essentially two types of sugar: there is “good sugar” that occurs naturally in fruits and vegetables, and then there is “bad sugar” that is added to sweeten sodas, candy, baked goods and so on.